rlankhorst/zip-recipes/src/README.md

 **Copy/Paste Recipe Ingredients:** Simply cut a block of recipe ingredients and paste them into one field.
 No need to add each recipe ingredient one by one into separate recipe ingertient fields.

 **Auto-Populate Recipe Name:** The recipe name is automatically replicated inside the plugin, taking the name from the recipe post name, which further enhances SEO.

-**Add Links to Recipe Ingredients, Instructions or Other Recipes:** Attach affiliate links or links to related recipes from the Ingredients, Instructions or Summary fields with ease.
-No other recipe plugin enables you to do this.

 **Bold and Italicized Styling for your Recipe:** Add bold or italicized styling to words or phrases within the Recipe Ingredients, Instructions, Summary and Notes sections.